emu-russia/pureikyubu/README.md

 (Readme from SourceForge)

+## Building

+Build using Visual Studio 2019.
+To build, open Dolwin.sln and click Build.

+Temporary files will be in the Output folder.

+The executable will be at the root (Dolwin.exe).

+## Solution structure

+All solution projects are independent components (or try to be like that).

+Currently, work is underway to encapsulate components in their namespaces, but the legacy code from version 0.10 does not make it so simple.

+Currently, the following namespaces are quietly formed:

+- Debug: for debugging functionality
+- Gekko: for the core of the Gekko CPU
+- Flipper: for various internal Flipper hardware modules (AI, VI, EXI, etc.)
+- DSP: for GameCube DSP
+- DVD: for a DVD unit (now the functionality is limited to reading images of ISO discs)
+- GX: for the Flipper GPU

+The user interface will most likely be rewritten as a Managed C# application.
+In the meantime, it's just like a piece of code from version 0.10.

 ## Why "Dolwin"?

 Dolwin was originally stands for "Nintendo *Dol*phin Emulator for *Win*dows" (Dolphin is GameCube codename).